WBAP-FM: The Zone

 Marcos A. Rodriguez was the first to control the license after having successfully obtained it directly from the Federal Communications Commission (FCC).
 After his financing source defaulted, Rodriguez sold the license to Susquehanna Radio.

 93.3 FM began broadcasting on October 31, 1996, as KNBR-FM "The Zone", with an adult alternative format.
 The call sign KNBR-FM was only short-term, as it was changed to KKZN to match the moniker on December 20, 1996.

 Merge Radio

 After a day-long stunt with episodes of The Bob Newhart Show and a loop of "Pop Muzik" by M, the station became KKMR "Merge Radio", with a modern AC format on August 31, 1999.
+The station's slogan was "Cool Rock.
+Smart Pop."
 The first song on "Merge" was "Are You Gonna Go My Way?" by Lenny Kravitz.
 Station management referred to Merge as "the nation's first new digital media station".
 The name "Merge" was meant to signify the merging of traditional radio with the internet.
+The disc jockeys were referred to as Web Jammers.
+In addition to playing music and answering phone calls, they were responsible for responding to listener emails and updating the station website.